The Wellness Center

 This is a privilege space and students are encouraged to treat it as a place to look out for themselves and each other.

-Schools play a meaningful role in student well-being, and Myers Park continues to invest in programming, prevention, and support.
-At the same time, the most impactful mental health support happens through partnership with families and continued conversations at home.
+• The Wellness Center is not a replacement for therapy or clinical mental health care, but it is an essential part of the support system a school can provide.
+It offers students a safe, supervised space, a caring adult presence, and meaningful connection and community during the school day.
+Schools play a significant role in student well‑being, and Myers Park continues to invest in programming, prevention, and support.
+At the same time, the most impactful mental health care happens through partnership with families and ongoing conversations at home.

 • The Wellness Center was made possible by the family of Jason Huff, a former Myers Park High School student who passed away in 2022, and the Myers Park High School Foundation.